Every Panera Bagel, Ranked

-There’s a reason everything bagels are so popular: they’re just really excellent.
+There’s a reason everything bagels are so popular.
 They’ve got everything going for them (see what I did there): texture, flavor, mouthfeel.
-It’s unsurprising that “everything” seasonings are packaged and sold; the combination of poppy seeds, sesame seeds, salt, garlic, and onions are so harmonious.
+It’s unsurprising that “everything” seasonings are packaged and sold; the combination of poppy seeds, sesame seeds, salt, garlic, and onions are so harmonious that it instantly enhances everything it's sprinkled upon.
 For Panera’s variation, I honestly could have done with more garlic and onion, which would make the bad breath worth it.

 1. Cinnamon Crunch

-This is it -- the best Panera bagel.
+This is the best Panera bagel.
 It’s missing some bagel elements (i.e. a hole) but makes up for it by being so undeniably good.
 The cinnamon sugar crunch on top is so satisfying, like cracking the top of a creme brulee with a spoon.
-The smell of cinnamon is also hypnotizing.
-The bagel itself is pillowy -- not too dense, but not too airy, either.
+The bagel itself is pillowy—not too dense, but not too feathery, either.
 This bagel tastes fantastic plain.
 It tastes great with honey walnut and plain cream cheese, too.
 It just encompasses everything you’d want in not just a cinnamon sugar bagel, but any type of bagel: flavor, texture, and chew.
-To put it simply, it is Panera’s best bagel and deserves a gold medal -- or at least space on your breakfast plate.
+To put it simply, it is Panera’s best bagel and deserves a gold medal—or at least space on your breakfast plate.